zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 horsefly is called the gadfly.
 The snake (crawler) is called the snake. .

 "After enduring all this": "After he has been defeated, overwhelmed, finished, crushed."
-To endure all this, he should walk alone like a rhinoceros horn.
+To endure all this, he should walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "Hunger and thirsty for cold and hot, and for the wind and sun fly snake,

-After enduring all this, he should walk alone like a rhinoceros horn. "
+After enduring all this, he should walk alone like a rhinoceros. "

 139. After the dragon elephant gave up the herd: the torso born of the lotus flower, the outstanding person,

-will live in the wild as he likes, and should walk alone like a rhinoceros horn.
+will live in the wild as he likes, and should walk alone like a rhinoceros.

 "Like a dragon elephant after giving up the herd": The dragon elephant is called the dragon elephant (elephant), and the one who enlightened alone is also the